-Rhodes island has many spectacular beaches that are definitely worth exploring, but if you only have a few days here, we suggest you head to these amazing spots that will surely take your breath away!
+Rhodes has so many spectacular beaches that are definitely worth exploring, but if you only have a few days on this stunning island in the Dodecanese, we suggest you head to these amazing spots that guarantee a memorable swim every time!

 This is one of Rhodes’ most visited areas and for a good reason.
 Famous for its therapeutic properties, the ancient healing powers of Kallithea’s natural hot springs attract thousands of international visitors who come to enjoy the majestic spaces that have been wonderfully renovated.
 You can spend an entire day relaxing on the sun lounges, snorkelling around the rocks, as well as exploring the ancient spas, lush gardens and pebblestone mosaics.
 When you are done, sit down at the chic beach bar and have a late lunch while enjoying the gorgeous views.

 Address: Kallithea Avenue 80, East Rhodes Distance from Rhodes Town: 13km, 15 minute drive Parking: Free car park Organised: With sunbeds and beach bar Fee: 3 € per adult, 2 € for 12-18 years, kids under 12 are free

 This picturesque beach in Lindos is located on the southeast coast of Rhodes.
 St Paul is said to have stayed here in 51 AD and a small church has been built in his honour.
 The bay is both shallow and protected from winds, making it ideal for swimming and snorkelling.
 Sunbeds and cabanas are available and waiters walk by taking orders.
 On the beach menu, you will find a list of cocktails, beers, wines, and juices, as well as light snacks, salads and burgers.
 If you prefer table seating, Tambakio Restaurant is set on the edge of the water and open for lunch between 12 noon – 4 pm, and later on for dinner.